flowx-ai/docs-flowx/docs/building-blocks/node/user-task-node/user-task-node.md

 #### Response Timeout

-* **Response timeout** - can be triggered if, for example, a topic that you define and add in the [Data stream topics](./#data-stream-topics) tab does not respect the pattern, the format used for this is [ISO 8601 duration format ](https://www.digi.com/resources/documentation/digidocs/90001437-13/reference/r\_iso\_8601\_duration\_format.htm)(for example, a delay of 30s will be set up like `PT30S`)
+* **Response timeout** - can be triggered if, for example, a topic that you define and add in the [Data stream topics](./#data-stream-topics) tab does not respect the pattern, the format used for this is [ISO 8601 duration format ](https://www.w3.org/TR/NOTE-datetime)(for example, a delay of 30s will be set up like `PT30S`)

 ![](../img/user_task_node_response_timeout.png)

 #### Data stream topics

-* **Topic Name** - the topic name where the [process engine](../../../platform-deep-dive/core-components/flowx-engine.md) listens for the response (this should be added to the platform and match the topic naming rule for the engine to listen to it) - available for UPDATES topics (Kafka receive events)
+* **Topic Name** - the topic name where the [process engine](../../../platform-deep-dive/core-components/flowx-engine/flowx-engine.md) listens for the response (this should be added to the platform and match the topic naming rule for the engine to listen to it) - available for UPDATES topics (Kafka receive events)

 :::warning
-A naming pattern must be defined on the [process engine configuration](../../../platform-deep-dive/platform-setup-guide/flowx-engine-setup-guide/flowx-engine-setup-guide.md) to use the defined topics.
+A naming pattern must be defined on the [process engine configuration](../../../platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md) to use the defined topics.
 It is important to know that all the events that start with a configured pattern will be consumed by the Engine.
 For example, `KAFKA_TOPIC_PATTERN` is the topic name pattern where the Engine listens for incoming Kafka events.
 :::

 * **Key Name** - will hold the result received from the external system, if the key already exists in the process values, it will be overwritten

 #### Task Management

-* **Update task management** - force [Task Manager Plugin](../../../platform-deep-dive/plugins/custom-plugins/task-management/task-management.md) to update information about this process after this node
+* **Update task management** - force [Task Management](../../../platform-deep-dive/plugins/custom-plugins/task-management/task-management.md) plugin to update information about this process after this node

 ![](../img/user_task_node_task_mngmnt.png)